Purity and 2-Calabi-Yau categories: Introduction

 Here, $\CM^{\Betti,\twist}_{g,r}$ is the twisted character variety, the moduli space of representations of the fundamental group of the punctured curve $C'=C\setminus \{x\}$ with monodromy around the puncture $x$ given by multiplication by $e^{2\pi \sqrt{-1}d/r}$.
 The diffeomorphism $\Phi$ is the morphism constructed by Hitchin \cite{Hit87b}, Donaldson \cite{Don87} and Corlette \cite{Cor88}, underlying the nonabelian Hodge correspondence. \sssct We will be most interested in the case for which $r$ and $d$ are \textit{not} coprime.
 Then the moduli space $\CM^{\Dol}_{r,d}(C)$ is no longer smooth, and the decomposition theorem no longer applies to $\Hit_*\!\BQ_{\CM^{\Dol}_{r,d}(C)}$.
 One standard remedy for this (pursued in e.g. \cite{Fel18,FeMa20,MM21}) is to replace $\BQ_{\CM^{\Dol}_{r,d}(C)}$ by the intersection complex $\IC_{\CM^{\Dol}_{r,d}(C)}(\BQ)$.
 Then by the decomposition theorem for intersection complexes, we have decompositions analogous to \eqref{half_decomp} and \eqref{full_decomp}

 and a perverse filtration analogous to \eqref{ent_per}

 of the intersection cohomology $\ICA(\CM^{\Dol}_{r,d}(C),\BQ)$. \smallbreak A second new feature of the non-coprime case is that the stack $\FM^{\Dol}_{r,d}(C)$ is no longer a $\BC^*$-gerbe over the coarse moduli space, and has quite different topology.
-In addition, it is also highly singular, and so there is a difference between the Borel--Moore homology (i.e. the cohomology of the dualizing complex $\BD\BQ_{\FM^{\Dol}_{r,d}(C)}$, or equivalently the dual of the compactly supported cohomology) and the singular cohomology of the stack.
-It turns out that the Borel--Moore homology is a more well-behaved invariant, since it is more sensitive to the singularities, and is motivic. \smallbreak One of the consequences of Theorem~\ref{thm:purity_relative} is that there are decompositions analogous to \eqref{half_decomp} and \eqref{full_decomp}
+In addition, it is also highly singular, and so there is a difference between the Borel--Moore homology (i.e. the derived global sections of the dualizing complex $\BD\BQ_{\FM^{\Dol}_{r,d}(C)}$, or equivalently the dual of the compactly supported cohomology) and the singular cohomology of the stack.
+It turns out that the Borel--Moore homology is a more well-behaved invariant, since it is more sensitive to the singularities, and is motivic. \smallbreak A consequence of Theorem~\ref{thm:purity_relative} is that there are decompositions analogous to \eqref{half_decomp} and \eqref{full_decomp}

 so that we can define a perverse filtration of $\HO^{\BM}(\FM^{\Dol}_{r,d}(C),\BQ)$ by subspaces